 When structuring a separate account on behalf of a Client, we may include The Discipline Fund as a holding in the separate account.
 As noted above, we receive a Sub-Advisory Fee from The Discipline Fund based on the value of The Discipline Fund's assets.
-As sponsor of the Fund, we are also entitled to the profits of The Discipline Fund, which represents a conflict of interest.
+As sponsor of the Fund, we are also entitled to the profits of The Discipline Fund, which represents a potential conflict of interest.
 To mitigate this conflict, we will generally exclude the value of The Discipline Fund shares held in a Client account when computing the separate account advisory fee.
 Furthermore, we will only consider purchasing The Discipline Fund within a Client's separate account if we believe doing so is consistent with Client objectives and is in the best interest of the Client notwithstanding any financial benefit accruing to us when making such an allocation.
+We do not charge any performance-based fees or perform side-by-side management.